chrishoermann/zod-prisma-types/Readme.md

 ## Skip schema generation

 You can skip schema generation based on e.g. the environment you are currently working in.
-For example you can only generate the schemas when you're in `development` but not when you run generation in `production` (because in `production` the schemas would already hav been created and pushed to the server via your git repo).
+For example you can only generate the schemas when you're in `development` but not when you run generation in `production` (because in `production` the schemas would already have been created and pushed to the server via your git repo).
 To skip generation in an environment just add the following `environment variable` to your respective `.env` files:

 ```js
 SKIP_ZOD_PRISMA = 'true';